My Hero

 Holiday Forever

-Me: Whatever the result will be, we will accept it and face it together.
+Me: "Whatever the result is, we will accept it and face it together."

-She will always be in our hearts and we will love her forever.
+She will always be in our hearts, and we will love her forever.

 J—’s story: Because I trust you

-J— signed up for his first policy with me in 1996.
-A pharmacist by profession, he and his wife raised four children together, who I've seen grow up over the years.
-From time to time, I help him to plan and execute his financial planning, including medical and life coverage for his family, kids' education fund, and annual holiday trips.
-Since he is the breadwinner of the family, he has good income protection & retirement planning too.
+A pharmacist by profession, he and his wife have raised four children together—children I’ve had the pleasure of watching grow up over the years.
+From time to time, I assist him with planning and managing his financial goals, including medical and life coverage for his family, education funds for his kids, and even budgeting for their annual holiday trips.

-After reviewing his financial planning with him:
+After reviewing his financial planning together, I said:

-J—: I never knew that for so many years you were helping out with financial planning for me and my family.
+J—: "I never realized that all these years, you were helping with so many aspects of my financial planning—for me and my family."

-Me: Remember every time I went through the planning with you, and you agreed to take up.
-Do you really understand what I explained to you before?
+Me: "Remember all the times I walked you through the plans and you agreed to proceed?
+Do you really recall what I explained to you back then?"

 Y—’s story: Waiting for dinner